cherrycheung/Cortano/README.md

 # Cortano
-Remote Interface for Jetson Nano + Vex Cortex
+Remote Interface for Jetson Nano + Vex Cortex, which connects to the robot.
+The partner component that should be installed first on the robot's Jetson Nano can be found at [CortexNanoBridge](https://github.com/timrobot/CortexNanoBridge).

 ### Getting Started
 1. Get your Jetson's IP address.
 This can be done by typing the following into a new terminal: